-Upper Cervical Specific Chiropractic is a branch of chiropractic developed and promoted by B. J. Palmer beginning in the 1930s until his death.
-According to Upper cervical chiropractic, a vertebral subluxation can only occur in upper cervical vertebrae.
+Palmer Upper Cervical Specific Chiropractic is a branch of chiropractic developed and promoted by B. J. Palmer beginning in the 1930s until his death.
+According to Palmer Upper Cervical chiropractic, a vertebral subluxation can only occur in upper cervical vertebrae.
 Therefore this technique places great importance on the anatomical structures of the atlanto-occipital joint, pointing out that it floats on two toed-in spoon like surfaces and is a potential source of instability.
 This potential instability of the atlanto-occipital joint is theorized to predispose people to an “adaptational imbalance” in the head/neck region.

 According to Upper cervical chiropractic, a subluxation can only occur in upper cervical vertebrae.
 A subluxation must have the following components: